Pavla-vev/en-for-designers/08-clarity- first/index.md

 ## Warm-up
 #### Problem
 Currently the project does not exist, due to Covid-19, suspended reconstruction.
 All visuals and communication must be done

+#### Action
+Search for similar local and foreign companies.
+Creating a new visual and communication identity.